The Church

 Apostolic Succession

-Visible Church is Outwardly in the Covenant of Grace
+Visible Church: Outwardly in Covenant of Grace

 .